 The Board is responsible for managing, or directing the management of, the business and affairs of the Company.
 In meeting this responsibility, the Board has a fiduciary duty to act in the best interests of the Company and all stockholders.
 The Company has adopted policies and practices designed to ensure and encourage its independent exercise of such duty.
 The Company's bylaws expressly provide that the bylaws may be amended by the Board.
-It is important that the Board's ability to act in the best interests of the Company and all stockholders-even if such duty requires that the Board amend the Company's bylaws-not be limited by Mr. Dabah's proposal, which would limit the Board's powers and ability to discharge its fiduciary duty.
-Therefore, the Board believes that the stockholder proposal has no purpose other than to limit Board actions otherwise permitted by the certificate of incorporation and Delaware law that Mr. Dabah may find disadvantageous in his efforts to assert control over the Board, even if such actions would be beneficial to the Company.
+It is important that the Board's ability to act in the best interests of the Company and all stockholders not be limited.
+Mr. Dabah's proposal would eliminate the ability of the Board to amend the bylaws prior to the annual meeting (even if the Board determines that such amendment is in the best interests of the Company and its stockholders).
+If the Board did not amend the bylaws between March 6, 2009 and the annual meeting, this proposal would ultimately have no effect on the Company.
+However, on June 4, 2009, the Board adopted a bylaw amendment to enable the annual meeting to be held on July 31, 2009; the bylaws previously provided that the annual meeting be held within 150 days of the end of the Company's fiscal year.
+The Board does not currently anticipate that any additional bylaw amendments would be required prior to the annual meeting.
+However, the Board could determine in the future that an amendment is necessary and in the best interests of the Company's stockholders.
+Therefore, the Board believes that the stockholder proposal has no purpose other than to limit Board actions otherwise permitted by the certificate of incorporation, bylaws and Delaware law that Mr. Dabah may find disadvantageous in his efforts to assert control over the Company, even if such actions would be beneficial to the Company's stockholders.